FloatStepper/FloatStepper/README.md

 3. Use *floaterVelocity* for U on floating object patches.
 Set `slip true;` to run with slip boundary condition (default is `no-slip`).
 4. Specify in `0.orig/uniform/floaterMotionState` the initial body position, orientation, linear and angular velocity and acceleration.

+To test the MoorDyn installation, go to the run/moorDynBoxInWaves and execute the Allrun script.
+The mooring line parameters are located in the lines.txt file in run/moorDynBoxInWaves/Mooring.
+Mooring line forces will be written to files in the same folder.

 ## Author
 Johan Roenby, STROMNING APS and Roskilde University

 ## Contributors
 - Henrik Bredmose (conceptualisation)
-- Sithik Aliyar (validation, verification, MoorDyn coupling (to appear))
+- Sithik Aliyar (validation, verification, MoorDyn coupling)
 - Henning Scheufler (code structure)

 ## Contributing